-Ordinary resolution numbers 1 to 5 contained in this notice of annual general meeting require the approval by more than 50% of the votes exercised on the resolutions by the shareholders present or represented by proxy at the annual general meeting, and further subject to the provisions of the Act, the Company's Memorandum of Incorporation and the Listings Requirements.
+Ordinary resolutions, other than number 4, contained in this notice of Annual General Meeting require the approval by more than 50% (resolution number 4 requires more than 75%) of the votes exercised on the resolutions by the shareholders present or represented by proxy at the Annual General Meeting, and further subject to the provisions of the Act, the Company's Memorandum of Incorporation and the Listings Requirements.

-Special resolution numbers 1 and 2 contained in this notice of annual general meeting require the approval by at least 75% of the votes exercised on the resolutions by shareholders present or represented by proxy at the annual general meeting, and are further subject to the provisions of the Act, the Company's Memorandum of Incorporation and the Listings Requirements.
+Special resolution numbers 1 to 4 contained in this notice of Annual General Meeting require the approval by at least 75% of the votes exercised on the resolutions by shareholders present or represented by proxy at the Annual General Meeting, and are further subject to the provisions of the Act, the Company's Memorandum of Incorporation and the Listings Requirements.